NOTE: Once the dues have been paid, they are non-refundable.

 Current and Active NAMAR Members:

-2017 Invoices are now available online.
-2017 Dues are due December 30th.
-Anyone who has not paid their 2017 dues by December 30th will be deactivated and a $50 late fee will apply.
+2017 Invoices are now past due.
+2017 Dues were due December 30th.
+Anyone whodid not paid their 2017 dues have been deactivated and a $50 late fee has been added.

 If you are not an active member, you must complete the online application.
 Anyone applying for membership before January 2017, will owe prorated dues for 2016.
 Please click here to complete online application.